 Pro tip: One of the best ways to see what modeling agencies are in your area is through Backstage’s Call Sheet resource.
 All you have to do is check the modeling categories that interest you, type in your desired market, and filter for preference from there.

+The modeling industry is notorious for taking advantage of young, inexperienced talent with inflated promises of success and glamour.
 “Bait-and-switch is a common technique used by scam artists,” casting director and Backstage Expert Lana Veenker says.
 You may be promised one thing from an ad or open call, but when you show up to the proposed talent agency, “no one seems interested in your background or skills (or alternatively, they rave about how amazing you are without knowing much about you).
 Their true goal, you discover, is to sign you up for expensive ‘talent competitions,’ classes, or photo packages.
 They use the lure of fame and fortune to cloud your judgment and get you to open your pocketbook.”

-- Bona fide agencies don’t require you to take their classes or use their photographer.
+- Bona fide agencies don’t require you to take their classes or use their photographers.
 They may provide a list of recommended coaches or photographers in your area, but they shouldn’t pressure you to use a specific one or try to sell you something in their agency agreement.

 - Legitimate agents make a commission off the gigs they find for you.
 If they engage in hard-sell techniques for classes, photos, contests, or representation, beware.
 That’s how they’re making their money, not by finding you work.

-When searching for the right survival job for you, you’ve got to consider wages and hours, sure, but also what you’d be a natural at.
+When searching for the right survival job, you’ve got to consider wages and hours, sure, but also where your natural talents lie.
 “What other skills do you have?
-Is there a job (or two or three) you can do that makes you happy (or at least that you can tolerate) while you are pursuing your dream?”
-Newton poses.
+Is there a job (or two or three) you can do that makes you happy (or at least that you can tolerate) while you are pursuing your dream?” asks acting coach and Backstage Expert Matt Newton.
 “To achieve this might mean some creative thinking.”

+Even if you do have a steady survival job and are getting in front of casting directors, you may still find yourself pinching pennies.
 The first step to financial success is knowing how much money you need to make ends meet.
 To find your “make-or-break” number, add your bare-bones cost of living for one month (housing, food, public transit), then add another 10 percent to that number “because life is always more expensive than you anticipate,” personal finance author and Backstage Expert Stefanie O’Connell says.

 Ready to get your catwalk on?
 Check out Backstage’s modeling listings!